 Local Detroit teens aboard the Inland Seas schooner sailing along the Detroit Riverfront | Photo courtesy of David Porter

 Thanks to partnerships with the Michigan Department of Natural Resources, the Dossin Museum, and other groups, the DRSL was able to host a series of educational sails for local teens aboard the Inland Seas schooner this past month.
 A variety of speakers joined the sailings as part of the educational programming including historian, activist, and founder of the Detroit River Project, Kimberly Simmons.
+They also hosted skiff building workshops where local Detroit students were able to build their very own skiffs and test them out on the Detroit River.
 MECC supports the work of the DRSL through our own project focused on the Detroit River (read more about this and all our current projects).
 MECC and the DRSL are hopeful that these summer sailings are just the beginning of tall ships educational programing along the Detroit River corridor.

 The Detroit River Story Lab is grant-funded and a part of U-M’s Poverty Solutions.
 Read more about their work.